jzzhen/jzzhen.github.io/resume/index.md

 Designed, and implemented factory's automating system, which include the following:

 * Analyzed and summarized work flows on site, communicated with corresponding person and identified requirements,  iterative designed the automating system.
 * Developed Adobe extends scripts and actions of Illustrator as tool-kit to designers to increase efficiency and reduce mistakes caused by human being.
 * Implemented automation from OrderArrival to Print(included) using Javascript, Illustrator, Golang and MySQL.
 * Implemented website to provide Order tracking and controlling ability using Flask, Python, MySql, jQuery, Bootstrap, Javascript.
 * Implemented tools that replaces human being to operate 3rd-party software(Postprinter) automatically by using Python, Win32py and Sikuli.

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China
 _**Senior Software Developer - September 2012 to September 2013**_

 * Led development of fraud prevention platform that supports more than 100 million concurrent game players
 * Implemented low latency status query service using C++ on Linux, which performs 100,000 queries/sec with single machine
-* Automated compiling, deploying, configuration process of distributed system running on 100 machines
+* Automated compiling, deploying, configuration process of distributed system running on more than 100 machines
 * Enhanced performance, stability of account protection system using C++, Lua, Redis

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China